szczyglis-dev/py-gpt/README.md

 ![v2_file_input](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v2_file_input.png)

 You can use attachments to provide additional context to the conversation.
-Uploaded files will be converted into text using loaders from LlamaIndex, and then embedded into the vector store.
+By default, uploaded files are processed locally using loaders from LlamaIndex and can be converted into text and/or indexed in the vector store.
 You can upload any file format supported by the application through LlamaIndex.
 Supported formats include:

 Text-based types: